gustavofisica/data-analysis-devinhouse/sql/modeling/M1S7/README.md

 - **Bercario.brM3**: Database model for a daycare/nursery system
 - **Ecommerce.brM3**: Database model for an e-commerce platform
-- **Livraria.brM3**: Database model for a bookstore system (Relacionamento/Livraria scenario)
+- **Livraria.brM3**: Database model for a bookstore system
-- **Relacionamentos.brM3**: Database model demonstrating entity relationships
+- **Relacionamentos.brM3**: Database model demonstrating entity relationships (School system)

 ## How to use

-Open `.brM3` files with a database modeling tool compatible with BrModelo or similar ER diagram software.
-These files are not executable Python scripts.
+Open `.brM3` files with BrModelo software to view and edit the Entity-Relationship diagrams.

 ## Course reference